This article explains GNOME Extensions and how to install, configure, and remove them from your Linux system easily.

 3. Install a GNOME Extension

-Now that you have both the browser extension and native host connector installed you can open the GNOME Extensions website where you can search for, install, and enable your preferred extensions.
+Now that you have both the browser extension and Native Host Connector installed, you can open the GNOME Extensions website to search for, install, and enable your preferred extensions.

-Just find an extension you want to install and move the toggle switch to the “ON” position.
-For example, I’m going to install “Hide Top Bar” extension.
+Find an extension you want to install and move the toggle switch to the “ON” position.
+For example, I will install the “Dash to Dock” extension.

-You’re done.
-The GNOME extension has been installed and ready to use.
+That’s all.
+The GNOME extension has been installed and is ready to use.
 Use the ON/OFF switch to enable/disable the extension.

 Similarly, you can search and install other extensions as well.
 How much simpler can it be?